 Robert Thomas Sprouse

 An important event in his life was the World War II GI Bill.
 Although he has a lifetime of achievements, he started his life in poverty.
-Born in rural San Diego in 1922, he and his four brothers and sisters lived with his mother after his parents separated.
+Born in rural San Diego on January 11, 1922, he and his four brothers and sisters lived with his mother after his parents separated.
 For a while they lived, on the earnings of his two brothers who caddied on weekends.
 His mother worked for 25 years sorting lemons grown in southern San Diego County.

 He was the only member of his family ever to attend college.
 After high school, he attended San Diego State College, courtesy of his brother who paid his way.
 He did not do well at college.
 After two years, he ended up on probation and his brother withdrew his support.
 He worked at the Piggly Wiggly store and a nursery/flower shop at a starting salary of $15 a week until he was drafted in 1942.
 He had never held a gun before basic training but he became a marksman and he was promoted first to corporal and later to sergeant.
 He found his way to Officer Candidate School and, in 1945, he was commissioned as a 2nd Lieutenant in the infantry.
 He served as a prosecutor in General Courts Martial in Germany, where he met his wife, Fran, who was a U. S. civilian court reporter.
 They spent their honeymoon in Venice and he left the service in 1949 to earn a college degree.